Togme Sangpo Buddhist Group Scotland

 Suggested donation £95/70/45

-- £70: Sustainable: the regular price to sustain this retreat.
+• £70: Sustainable: the regular price to sustain this course.

 Margo van Greta brings in-depth Buddhist practices into our Western culture.
 She has been involved with the Dharma since 1987 and is an FPMT registered teacher for Discovering Buddhism, teaches classes and holds retreats.
 She is the founder of Togme Sangpo Buddhist Group, which she started in 2012.
 She usually spends one month a year in retreat in southern Spain.